 The Galaxy S6 Nougat update is rolling out in force bringing new features, bug fixes and tweaks to the popular smartphone.
 It’s an exciting update but it’s far from perfect.

-While many Galaxy S6 users are reporting a very solid experience, others have run into problems with their version of the Galaxy S6.
-This doesn’t come as much of a surprise.
-Every single smartphone on the market comes with its own collection of bugs and issues.
+While many Galaxy S6 users are reporting a very solid experience, others are running into problems with their device and its software.

 How to Fix Galaxy S6 Battery Life Problems

 Some Samsung Galaxy S6 users have experienced abnormal battery drain after installing new software.
 In some cases, the battery drain came out of the blue.